NU Canadian Campuses

 Q: Can my family travel with me?

-If your accompanying family member has the correct IRCC document to enter Canada, they may be able to travel with you.
-Please see this link for more information: https://www.canada.ca/en/immigration-refugees-citizenship/services/coronavirus-covid19/students.html
+If your accompanying family member has the required travel documents to enter Canada, they may be able to travel with you.
+Please see this link for more information: https://travel.gc.ca/travel-covid/travel-restrictions/wizard-start

-If you have specific questions that are not answered in the above, or online with our FAQ, you may email [email protected].
-Please note that this email is experiencing a very high volume of emails so please be patient.
-Make sure you include your full name and student ID in the message and please do not send to multiple recipients, as this will slow down our ability to respond to your request.
+If your questions on traveling, study permit/TRV/e-TA applications, are not answered in the above, or online with our FAQ, you may email [email protected].
+Please note that this email is experiencing an extremely high volume of emails, so please be patient.
+Make sure you include your full name and student ID in the message, and please do not send it to multiple recipients, as this will slow down our ability to respond to your request.